Things had been settled and the opening-ceremony was arranged. The kids did their community-service time.

 Ten days later, in a meeting room of the town library in Adel, stood two long tables, end-to-end, with the box.

-The family sat up front, along with the curator of the Adel Historical Society to record each of the items as they came out of the box.
+The family sat up front, along with the curator of the Adel Historical Society to record each of the items that came out of the box.